How to create a legally binding contract in Croatia

 - When requested by a specific government agency

-We’ll now go through each situation with extra detail on why a notary is needed.
+We’ll now go through each situation in detail on why a notary is needed.

 To rent an apartment in Croatia, you must have a written contract by law.